ardanlabs/gotraining/topics/go/README.md

 _"The correctness of the implementation is the most important concern, but there is no royal road to correctness.
 It involves diverse tasks such as thinking of invariants, testing and code reviews.
 Optimization should be done, but not prematurely." - Al Aho (inventor of AWK)_

 _"The basic ideas of good style, which are fundamental to write clearly and simply, are just as important now as they were 35 years ago.
 Simple, straightforward code is just plain easier to work with and less likely to have problems.
 As programs get bigger and more complicated, it's even more important to have clean, simple code." - Brian Kernighan_

+**_Problems can usually be solved with simple, mundane solutions.
+That means there's no glamorous work.
+You don't get to show off your amazing skills.
+You just build something that gets the job done and then move on.
+This approach may not earn you oohs and aahs, but it lets you get on with it._** - unknown

 **Resources:**